shlinkio/shlink-common/README.md

     Should be an early middleware in the pipeline.
 It makes use of the EntityManager that ensure the database connection is closed at the end of the request.

-    It should be used when serving an app with a non-blocking IO server (like Swoole or ReactPHP), which persist services between requests.
+    It should be used when serving an app with a non-blocking IO server (like RoadRunner or FrankenPHP), which persist services between requests.

 * `IpAddress` (from [akrabat/ip-address-middleware](https://github.com/akrabat/ip-address-middleware) package):